 "Thus, as the lofty and western arch of the famous divine shrine that has been assigned the name of the Great Wisdom of God had developed grave cracks and was threatening imminent collapse, (Basil) had it tightened and restored with the help of skilled master craftsmen and rendered it sturdy and sound.
 He also caused the image of the Mother of God carrying in her arms her immaculately conceived Son to be depicted in that arch; and he had Peter and Paul, chiefs among the apostles, placed on either side of her.
 He also had most generously provided remedies for other wounds in the church, both by construction and subsidy"

-Part of the western dome, arch and semi-dome fell in a powerful earthquake on October 25, 989.
-They were repaired by the architect, Trdat, who was the chief architect of the Bagratid kings of Armenia.
+Part of the western dome, arch and semi-dome fell in a powerful earthquake on the eve of the day of Saint Demetrius, October 25, 989.
+The earthquake damaged the walls of the city and collapsed many of the great houses and apartment blocks of the city, killing many of their their inhabitants.
+The damage to Hagia Sophia was repaired by the architect, Trdat, who was the chief architect of the Bagratid kings of Armenia.
 For several hundred years the Armenians had been building enormous stone cathedrals - in basilica, octagon and domed designs.
 Many of these survive to this day.
 For many generations the Armenians had served in the Byzantine army as generals and soldiers, the Imperial court had been filled with them and Armenians had married into the ruling dynasties of Byzantium.
 The Armenian contribution had been immense.
 It was natural that Basil II would turn to Armenia for the skill and expertise of the best professional architect and engineer he could find to repair the church.
 Trdat's experience was in building huge stone buildings with stone-block vaults and domes.
 He seems to have had no experience with brick and mortar construction until he worked on Hagia Sophia.
 An Armenian historian tells us:

 "Even Sophia, the cathedral, was torn to pieces from top to bottom.
 On account of this, many skillful workers among the Greeks tried repeatedly to reconstruct it.
 The architect and stonemason Trdat of the Armenians also happened to be there, presented a plan, and with wise understanding prepared a model, and began to undertake the initial construction, so that it was rebuilt more handsomely than before."